timbru/draft-sidrops-publication-server-bcp/draft-ietf-sidrops-publication-server-bcp.md

 ## Definitions

-This document makes use of these terms:
+This document makes use of the following terms:

 Publication engine:
 : Synonym of publication server [@!RFC8181].